MBF Board & Staff

 MBF Fellow since 1995 | Elected to the MBF Board of Trustees in 2018

-• James F. Martin is a partner at Robinson Donovan, practicing Corporate & Business Counseling, Litigation, and Commercial Real Estate.
+James F. Martin is a member of the law firm Pullman & Compley.
+Prior to joining the firm, he was a partner at Robinson Donovan, practicing Corporate & Business Counseling, Litigation, and Commercial Real Estate.
 He analyzes transactions and litigation from a business perspective, creating innovative and efficient solutions.
 Martin is recognized as a leading automotive franchise attorney throughout New England and has successfully handled the purchase and sale of numerous car dealerships and related real estate, franchise negotiations, floor plan and real estate financing and all types of litigation arising from the operation of a dealership.
 He has been named one of Massachusetts Super Lawyers in 2004, 2006-2007, and 2009-Present, and a Best Lawyer in America since 2001.

 Martin is a member of the American, Massachusetts, and Hampden County Bar Associations and is a Life Fellow of the American Bar Foundation.
 Martin is a former Chairman for the Baystate Medical Center Board of Trustees, as well as a former Chairman of Naismith Memorial Basketball Hall of Fame Tip-Off Tournament and Peach Basket Festival.
 He is a member of the National Association of Dealer Counsel and the Massachusetts Automobile Dealer Association.
 Previously, Martin was a member of the Springfield Riverfront Development Commission and the Springfield Technical Community College (STCC) Foundation.